The-Marcy-Lab-School-Assignments/swe-checkpoint-challenge-mod-1-review-J-ezuss/src/short-response.md

 **Part A:**

 Your response...
-What will be logged is 75 because
+What will be logged is 75 because you are not creating a new object you’re copying the reference to the same object in memory.
+So originalSettings and newSettings both point to the same object.
 **Part B:**

 Your response...
-correct me if I'm wrong but what I would do is make a new array using the spread syntax an example would be
+What I would do is make a new object using the spread operator an example would be down below...

 ```js
 const originalSettings = { volume: 50, brightness: 80 };